Your shopping cart is empty!

 If your gates are on low ground, a high-water table may prevent rainwater draining away from underground motors even if they’re installed with appropriate drainage pits.

-If gates are installed in exposed, windy areas, fully boarded (no gaps) gates will act like sails in the wind.
+If driveway gates are installed in exposed, windy areas, fully boarded (no gaps) electric gates will act like sails in the wind.
 This can mean that gate motors struggle to move the gates against the resistance of the wind.
 They may see strong winds as obstacles and back off, so the gates never fully open or close.
-In these situations, increasing the force applied by the motors overcomes this problem but creates dangerous gates that could crush someone.
+In these situations, increasing the force applied by the gate motors overcomes this problem but creates dangerous gates that could crush someone.

-Gates come in a huge range of designs, colours and infill patterns.
+Electric gates come in a huge range of designs, colours and infill patterns.
 Gates can also be made of aluminium, iron or steel, various types of wood, a combination of any of these materials, and even PVC.

 But what combination of design elements works best for your house?
 Which will perfectly compliment the area you live in and create the biggest impact for visitors?
 Here are a few questions you could ask when looking at your options.

-Your gates are the first thing visitors and anyone near your home are likely to see.
+Your driveway gates are the first thing visitors and anyone near your home are likely to see.
 Do you want this first impression to compliment your home, garden and personality?
 Or do you want something that contrasts with everything else?

-Most people go for complimentary gate designs but have a look at what you currently have and make a note of your home style – is it modern or traditional, typically English or with elements from another country?
+Most people go for complimentary automatic gate designs but have a look at what you currently have and make a note of your home style – is it modern or traditional, typically English or with elements from another country?
 Also, are there strong colours or woodwork or metalwork elements?

 You might think that the answer to that question is simply your home.
 But your address also includes a street and a village, town or district of a city.
-All these could have a bearing on the gates you choose.
+All these could have a bearing on the driveway gates you choose.

 Is the area you live in colourful, conservative, modern, traditional or something else?